A Brief History of Car Parking Technology7 min readReading Time: 5 minutes

 - One must not fully rely on such sensors as they may not be able to detect objects that lie flat on the ground, below the bumper or objects that are too far or too close to the car.
 Hence, one has to stay aware of the surroundings, like the people and objects standing in the way of parking.

 - Always ensure that the sensors are clear of all debris and dirt that may interfere with accurate detection.

 Surround-view parking monitors

-In today’s modern era, most drivers are quite familiar with rearview cameras when it comes to car parking technology.
+In today’s modern era, most drivers are quite familiar with rearview cameras when it comes to digital parking technology.
 These cameras have been a blessing by improving rear visibility while parking.
 But, the latest camera systems are not just limited to the rearview.
 Many companies offer surround-view or bird’s eye-view camera systems that can provide up-down, 360-degree video coverage of the vehicle’s vicinity.
 So, it’s almost like using a personal drone in assisting yourself in car parking!